Write an Insert Statement That Adds This Row to the Products Table

 SELECT * FROM sales.promotions;

-In this tutorial, you have learned how to use the SQL Server INSERT
+In this tutorial, you have learned how to use the SQL Server INSERT statement to add a new row to a table.

 Write an Insert Statement That Adds This Row to the Products Table